Link to Facebook

 Yes, there are several tax benefits to owning a rental property.
 These include deductions for mortgage interest, property taxes, insurance premiums, repairs and maintenance costs, property management fees, and depreciation.
 Additionally, rental income is typically taxed at a lower rate than ordinary income.

-Real estate rentals are a common way for investors to get into the market.
-You may make money as a rental property owner by collecting rents and appreciating your property.
-While you will have to pay taxes on rental property, there are ways to legally lower your tax burden.
+Real estate rentals are a common way for investors to enter the market.
+You may make money as a rental property owner by collecting rent and appreciating your property.
+While you will have to pay taxes on rental property, there are ways to lower your tax burden legally.
 By utilizing the expertise of real estate professionals, you can take advantage of deductions and reduce your rental income tax rate.
-This is possible because, unlike other passive activities, activities of real estate professionals are considered active income, allowing for the use of losses to offset other income and avoid the 3.8% net investment tax.
+Real estate professionals earn active income, which allows them to use losses to offset other income and avoid the 3.8% net investment tax.
+This situation sets them apart from other passive activities.

 Read More